 The service is warm and friendly, the coffee as good as it gets, and they serve up some of the prettiest and tastiest brunch fare in town in hip surroundings with an edgy industrial feel.
 Come summertime, tables spill onto the shaded alley outside, making it a perfect place to people-watch over a refreshing drink.

 The food is on the healthier side, with yummy, wholesome items like scrambled eggs with smoked cured salmon, Greek yogurt with granola, and avocado toasties, while drinks range from homemade mint lemonade to nutritious detox smoothies.
-In terms of pastries, we are overly obsessed with their carrot cake, but the cheesecake and fruit tarts are just as delicious.
+My personal favorites are the omelette brioche, the pastrami sandwich, and the curry and lentil soup.
+In terms of pastries, we are overly obsessed with their sourdough croissants and carrot cake, but the cheesecake and fruit tarts are just as delicious.

 Those with dietary restrictions will also appreciate their tasty vegan options, as well as the fact that the menu is helpfully marked out with symbols for possible allergens.